Build Your Future With An Early Childhood Education Certificate

 - Must complete an NOCE Admissions Application

-- Must complete an in-person Assessment and online Orientation at least 24 hours prior to registering
+- Must complete an online Orientation at least 24 hours prior to registering

 - Should have basic English reading, writing, and speaking skills and/or be at an ESL level of intermediate low (recommended)